ashwoodall/maverick/README.md

 #### Project Layout

-The project is spilt into two main sections, client code sits in `client` while the server code sits in `server`.
-App specific scripts are stored in `bin`.
+Client code sits in `src`, app specific scripts are stored in `bin`.
 All build configurations are store in `config`.

 ```
 .
 ├── bin             # Build scripts
 ├── config          # Build config
 ├── src             # Application source
-│   └── client          # Client side code
-│   │   ├── assets      # Static assets
+│   ├── assets      # Static assets
-│   │   ├── core        # Core Files
+│   ├── core        # Core Files
-│   │   ├── middlewares # Redux Middlewares
+│   ├── middlewares # Redux Middlewares
-│   │   ├── modules     # React Modules
+│   ├── modules     # React Modules
-│   │   └── views       # React Views
+│   └── views       # React Views
-│   │
-│   │
-│   └── server          # Server side code

 ```

 #### Modules

 For the front end we are taking a module layout approach (domain).
 Each module should be self contained holding the logic for react, reduct, and styling.
-This folder is contained within `client/app/modules`
+This folder is contained within `src/modules`

 ```
 .